amallen1/feedback-app/README.md

 Users should be able to:

-- [] View the optimal layout for the app depending on their device's screen size
+- [x] View the optimal layout for the app depending on their device's screen size
 - [] See hover states for all interactive elements on the page
 - [] Create, read, update, and delete product feedback requests
 - [] Receive form validations when trying to create/edit feedback requests
-- [] Sort suggestions by most/least upvotes and most/least comments
+- [x] Sort suggestions by most/least upvotes and most/least comments
-- [] Filter suggestions by category
+- [x] Filter suggestions by category
 - [] Add comments and replies to a product feedback request
 - [] Upvote product feedback requests
-- [] **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- [] **Bonus**: Keep track of any changes, even after refreshing the browser

 ### Screenshot